siberex/CADing/Tripod_Hook/README.md

 Materials:

-Hook: PLA
+Hook: PLA or stiffer (PETG don’t have enough rigidity for this thickness).

-Ring: PLA or PETG
+Ring: PLA or PETG.

+Recommended step size: 0.1mm

-Recommended nozzle size: 0.1mm
+Recommended nozzle size: 0.2mm

-0.2mm will work too, threading is perfectly usable at 0.2mm resolution.
+0.4mm will work too, threading is perfectly usable at 0.4mm vertical resolution.

 # Prerequisites